nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * All icons used are taken from [flaticon]
 * The autocompletion feature was inspired by a similar feature in [AY2223S1-CS2103T-T12-2's tp][T12-2].
 We started out with their code, and slowly _(and almost completely)_ overhauled, including refactoring, bug-fixing, adding asserts, and changing the behaviour of the feature to suit our needs.
 * The idea of adding the placeholder text _(eg. the `NAME` in `n/NAME`)_ to the `Prefix` class also came from [AY2223S1-CS2103T-T12-2's tp][T12-2], which gave us the idea to further add more things to the prefix _(like whether the prefix is optional)_, although that was our idea.
-* The undo and redo features were reused with minor modifications from [AY2223S1-CS2103T-W17-4's tp][W17-4], which was adapted from the proposed implementation in AB3's Developer Guide [DG][DG].
+* The undo and redo features were reused with modifications from [AY2223S1-CS2103T-W17-4's tp][W17-4], which was adapted from the proposed implementation in AB3's Developer Guide [DG][DG].
 The changes include renaming, some different implementation, and modification to include of a variable to track the undone/redone commands in the `VersionedAddressBook` class.

 [SE-EDU initiative]: https://se-education.org/
 [JavaFX]: https://openjfx.io/